kkb0318/irsa-manager/README.md

 - A running Kubernetes cluster (non-EKS).
 - Helm installed on your local machine.
 - AWS user credentials with appropriate permissions.
+  - The permissions should allow irsa-manager to call the necessary AWS APIs.
+You can find all the APIs that irsa-manager calls in the internal/aws/aws.go interfaces.

 ## Setup